 - To create an experience that is meaningful for both volunteers and the communities with which they engage

 This year, GYSD will be celebrated from April 15 - April 17, 2016.
 There are many ways that young people can get involved with the event.
-They can search for service projects and organizations on YSA's website.
-To make things easier, YSA includes a variety of advanced search options.
-For instance, website users can search for ways to take action in their communities by cause, by audience or by program.
-Young people can also participate in service training (login required) and apply for grants to create their own service projects through the YSA website.
+They can search for campaigns and organizations on YSA's website.
+Young people can also participate in service training and apply for grants to create their own service projects through the YSA website.

 Henry David Thoreau once wrote, "Goodness is the only investment that never fails."
 Encouraging kids to participate in GYSD is like investing in the global social good.
 Young people who learn about making the world a better place will likely become socially responsible adults.
 In the world of business, these adults are more likely to participate in corporate social responsibility efforts.
 Global Youth Service Day, like every child, every adult, and every business, has the power to change the world for the better.